-Error code Description Action 204-210-000 Test failed.
-Run the Quick Memory Test Diagnostic All Banks (see "Running the diagnostic programs" on page 72).
-Update the BIOS code (see "Updating the firmware" on page 151).
-3. Look in the test log (see "Viewing the test log" on page 73) and correct any other errors.
+Error code Description Action 204-198-000 Test aborted.
+Run the Quick Memory Test Diagnostic All Banks (see "Running the diagnostic programs" on page 71).
+Update the BIOS code (see "Updating the firmware" on page 157).
+Look at the test log (see "Viewing the test log" on page 72) and correct any other errors.
+204-210-000 Test failed.
+Run the Quick Memory Test Diagnostic All Banks (see "Running the diagnostic programs" on page 71).
+Update the BIOS code (see "Updating the firmware" on page 157).
+3. Look at the test log (see "Viewing the test log" on page 72) and correct any other errors.
 215-xxx-000 Failed CD or DVD test.
 Run the test again with a different CD or DVD.
 Reseat the following components: a.
 CD or DVD drive b.
-Front panel assembly Replace the following components one at a time, in the order shown, restarting the server each time: a.
+Operator information panel Replace the following components one at a time, in the order shown, restarting the server each time: a.
 CD or DVD drive b.
-(Trained service technician only) Front panel assembly 217-xxx-000 Failed BIOS fixed disk test.
+Operator information panel 217-xxx-000 Failed BIOS fixed disk test.
 Note: If RAID is configured, the fixed disk number refers to the RAID logical array.
 Reseat hard disk drive 1.
 Replace hard disk drive 1.
 217-xxx-001 Failed BIOS fixed disk test.
 Note: If RAID is configured, the fixed disk number refers to the RAID logical array.
 Reseat hard disk drive 2.
 Replace hard disk drive 2.
 217-xxx-002 Failed BIOS fixed disk test.
 Note: If RAID is configured, the fixed disk number refers to the RAID logical array.
 Reseat hard disk drive 3.
 Replace hard disk drive 3.
 217-xxx-003 Failed BIOS fixed disk test.
 Note: If RAID is configured, the fixed disk number refers to the RAID logical array.
 Reseat hard disk drive 4.
 Replace hard disk drive 4.
 217-xxx-004 Failed BIOS fixed disk test.
 Note: If RAID is configured, the fixed disk number refers to the RAID logical array.
 Reseat hard disk drive 5.
 Replace hard disk drive 5.
 217-xxx-005 Failed BIOS fixed disk test.
 Note: If RAID is configured, the fixed disk number refers to the RAID logical array.
 Reseat hard disk drive 6.
 Replace hard disk drive 6.
-217-198-xxx Could not establish drive parameters.
-Check the drive cables and terminators.
-Reseat the hard disk drive.
-Replace the hard disk drive.
+217-xxx-006 Failed BIOS fixed disk test.
+Note: If RAID is configured, the fixed disk number refers to the RAID logical array.
+Reseat hard disk drive 7.
+Replace hard disk drive 7.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8872 and Type 8874," on page 109 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, xSeries 260 Type 8865," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.